'Man with vision, was ahead of his time': Cong remembers Rajiv Gandhi on birth anniversary | Politics

 "Rajiv Gandhi was a man with a tremendous vision, far ahead of his times.
 But above all else, he was a compassionate and loving human being.
 I am incredibly lucky and proud to have him as my father.
 We miss him today and every day," Rahul Gandhi tweeted.
 Amid rainfall, Rahul Gandhi reached Veer Bhumi to pay respects to his father, with party leaders and Indian Youth Congress activists present there.
 They raised slogans hailing the former prime minister.

-The birth anniversary of Rajiv Gandhi on August 20 is observed as ‘Sadbhavna Divas’ (harmony day) by the Congress.
+The birth anniversary of Rajiv Gandhi on August 20 is observed as 'Sadbhavna Divas' (harmony day) by the Congress.
+Priyanka Gandhi Vadra tweeted a photo of Rajiv with her, remembering her father on his birth anniversary.
 Scores of Congress leaders and party workers marked the occasion with various events and took to social media to hail Rajiv Gandhi's contribution to the country.
 Videos of messages by Congress leaders were also posted on the party's official Twitter handle.

 Congress' general secretary in-charge, organisation K C Venugopal said Rajiv Gandhi's leadership and dreams laid the foundation for modern India, while Congress' chief spokesperson Randeep Surjewala hailed the former prime minister for ushering in the telecom revolution.
 Senior Congress leader and AICC treasurer Ahmed Patel said, "Rajiv ji's political life was short, but in that duration, he managed to give a new direction to the nation's progress.
 He believed India's unity was strengthened by her diversity."
 "Rededicating ourselves to his ideals is the best tribute we can offer him, on his birth anniversary," he said.